thomas-saigre/LaTeX-utils/beamerthemeNogent/README.md

 ## `\ajouterdansheadline`

-The function `\ajouterdansheadline` allows to add some text or link in the right part of the head line (on the example above, it is a right arrow) :
+The macro `\ajouterdansheadline` allows to add some text or link in the right part of the head line (on the example above, it is a right arrow) :

     \ajouterdansheadline{\hyperlink{label}{$\rightarrow$}}

+## `\insertSectionToc`

+The macro `\insertSectionToc` add a single frame with current section table of content, with a number of columns to display it :

+    \insertSectionToc{<N>}

+where `<N>` is the number of columns we want the table of content to be displayed.

+## `\TitleSec`

+The macro `\TitleSec` add a single frame containing only the title of the current section.

+    \TitleSec

 ## Get the files